 Responsibility for the content of published papers rests upon the authors, not the IEEE.
 This is a long-standing principle of IEEE policy, but has been added to the copyright form as an explicit reminder to authors.
 The form is accessible at http://www.ieee.org/copyright

-If the author believes that the paper was not properly handled by the Editor, Associate Editor or the reviewers, the author should submit a complaint to the Publications Committee Chair at email@example.com.
-Note that if the complaint concerns the editor's judgment in the rejection of a manuscript based on the technical reviews or the decision about the scope of the paper, then the author will be informed that the editor has final decision-making authority over such matters.
+If the author believes that the paper was not properly handled by the Editor, Associate Editor or the reviewers, the author should submit a complaint to the Publications Committee Chair Prof. Scott Barker at firstname.lastname@example.org.
+Note that if the complaint concerns the editor’s judgment in the rejection of a manuscript based on the technical reviews or the decision about the scope of the paper, then the author will be informed that the editor has final decision-making authority over such matters.